sebapersson/petab_sciml/docs/src/format.md

 |-----------------|-----------------|
 | net1\_output1    | net1.output[1]    |

-The output parameter (`net1_output1`) is then assigned in the condition or hybridization table.
+The output value (`net1_output1`) is then used in the condition and/or hybridization table.

 ## [Hybridization Table](@id hybrid_table)